 Web browsers will display the secured lock icon but does not show any legal entity.
 Clicking the sign will only show “This website does not supply ownership information”.

-- Organization validated (OV) certificate – this is an X.509 public key certificate that is issued when the applicant satisfies these two criteria:
+- Organization validated (OV) certificate – this is an X.509 public key certificate that is issued when the applicant satisfies these criteria:

 - control of the domain (similar to DV certificate);

-- actual presence of the website owner;
+- physical presence of the website owner;

 - fee between 50 to 100 USD per year.